Real-normalized differentials: limits on stable curves: The limit RN differential: proof of theorem

 \section{The limit RN differential: proof of theorem~\ref{thm:limits}}

 We now prove the main result on limits of RN differentials.
-A crucial special feature of our RN setup are the a priori bounds on currents solving the Kirchhoff problem given by lemmas~\ref{lm:aprioribound} and~\ref{lm:aprioriforce}, which in particular imply that the residues of RN differentials are a priori bounded in a neighborhood of any stable curve.
+The proof will crucially use the a priori bounds on solutions of the Kirchhoff problem given by lemmas~\ref{lm:aprioribound} and~\ref{lm:aprioriforce}, which in particular imply that the residues of RN differentials are a priori bounded {\em uniformly} in a neighborhood of any given stable curve.

 \begin{proof}[Proof of theorem~\ref{thm:limits}] Let $\lbrace X_k\rbrace$ be a sequence of smooth jet curves converging to a stable jet curve $X$.
 Let $\uc_{\,k}^{(0)}$ be the solution of the flow Kirchhoff problem with resistances $\rho_{|e|,k}=-\ln |s_{e,k}|$ and inflows $f_{\ell,k}$, which we assume converge to some limit $\uc^{(0)}$.
 Let $\Psi_k$ denote the RN differential on $X_k$, which by proposition~\ref{prop:PsiR} is equal to $\Psi_k(\uc_k)$, where $\uc_k$ is the sum of the series constructed there, of which $\uc_k^{(0)}$ is the first term.
 As in the proof of uniqueness of the ARN solution, and as in the beginning of proof of proposition~\ref{ARNPJP}, we apply the Stokes' theorem as in formula~\eqref{stokes} for the norm of $\Psi_k-\Psi_k(\uc_k^{(0)})$ .
 As before, we now sum the result over all $e$, and look at the pairs of terms corresponding to $e$ and $-e$.
 Since all periods of $\Psi_k$ are real, it follows that $F_k=\Im\int\Psi_k$ is a single-valued global function on $C_\us$, and thus its values on $\gamma_e$ and the pullback of its values on $\gamma_{-e}$ under $I_e$ are equal.
 On the other hand, $F_k(\uc_k^{(0)})=\Im\int\Psi_k(\uc_k^{(0)})$ is multi-valued on $C_\us$, as the integrals over cycles intersecting the seams may not be real.
 Thus the difference of the values of $F_k(\uc_k^{(0)})$ on $\widehat C^{v(e)}$ restricted to $\gamma_e$, and on $\widehat C^{v(-e)}$ restricted to $\gamma_{-e}$ and pulled back under $I_e$, is equal to the imaginary part of the integral of $\Psi_k(\uc_k^{(0)})$ over some cycle $\gamma_e^\checkmark$ on $C_\us$ intersecting $\gamma_e$.
 Thus altogether we see that